crearo/f1-simulator/README.md

 A project to simulate the F1 experience by setting your own parameters

 I found this interesting question on GeekForGeeks.
 (Yes, okay I've become one of them :P) But it really did catch my eye.
 Firstly, because it was Java oriented, and not extremely algorithmic in nature.
-The questions asks you to solve it keeping Java coding practises intact.
+The question asks you to solve it keeping Java coding practises intact.
 Ive tried my best to do so, and I wouldnt mind constructive criticism.
 Secondly, its just fun to make simulations, isnt it? :D I spent almost an hour after coding this, messing around with the values and looking at the outcome.
+And just for the record, I spent 2 hours on coding it.
 Though it reminds me more of horse race than an F1, here's the question.

 ---